 \section{Abstract}

-With the fifth generation (5G) of mobile broadband systems, Radio Resources Management (RRM) will reach unprecedented levels of complexity.
-To cope with the higher complexity of RRM functionalities, while retaining the fast execution required in 5G, this manuscript presents a lean 5G RRM architecture that capitalizes on the most recent advances in the field of machine learning in combination with the large amount of data readily available in the network from measurements and system observations.
-The result is a general-purpose learning framework capable of generating algorithms specialized to RRM functionalities directly from data gathered in the network.
-The potential of this approach is verified in three study cases and future directions on applications of machine learning to RRM are discussed.
+In the fifth generation (5G) of mobile broadband systems, Radio Resources Management (RRM) will reach unprecedented levels of complexity.
+To cope with the ever more sophisticated RRM functionalities and with the growing variety of scenarios, while carrying out the prompt decisions required in 5G, this manuscript presents a lean 5G RRM architecture that capitalizes on recent advances in the field of machine learning in combination with the large amount of data readily available in the network~from measurements and system observations.
+The architecture relies on a single general-purpose learning framework conceived for RRM directly using the data gathered in the network.
+The complexity~of~RRM~is~shifted~to~the design of the framework, whilst the RRM algorithms derived from this framework are executed in a computationally efficient distributed manner at the radio access nodes.
+The potential of this approach is verified in a pair of pertinent scenarios and future directions on applications of machine learning to RRM are discussed.